Causal mediation analysis: From simple to more robust strategies for estimation of marginal natural (in)direct effects: Estimating potential outcome means: pairs of nonrobust and more robust estimators

-Note that these estimators' dependence on correct specification of the mediator density model is an important drawback, as density estimation is a harder problem than mean estimation, an issue also raised by \cite{Albert2012}.
+These two estimators' dependence on correct specification of the mediator density model is an important drawback, as density estimation is a harder problem than mean estimation, an issue raised in \cite{Albert2012}.
 (Estimators that do not involve simulating $M_0$, or more generally, integrating over an estimated conditional density of $M_0$, avoid this problem.)
-For example, with a continuous variable, if the conditional mean is of interest, a common model choice is the linear model, which assumes a specific functional form for the mean but makes no other assumption.
+For example, with a continuous variable, if the conditional mean is of interest, a common model choice is the linear model, which assumes a functional form for the mean but makes no other assumption.
 If the conditional density is of interest, one might still use the linear model but has to make additional distributional assumptions (e.g., the error is normally distributed or follows some other distribution) which are likely incorrect.
-In the special case where the mediator is a single binary variable, the distribution is fully described by the probability so the model reduces to a conditional mean model.
+In the special case with a single binary mediator, the distribution is fully described by the probability so the model reduces to a conditional mean model.

 In a setting with a multivariate mediator (like in our data example), we need to model the joint distribution of the mediators given covariates in control units.
 To do this, we factor the joint into conditional densities/probabilities.
 Let $M=(M^a,M^b,M^c)$ where $M^a,M^b,M^c$ are three mediators.